hakimjazuli/vorth/README.md

  ```shell
  npm i vorth
  ```
- - for empty starter:
+ - then for empty starter:
  ```shell
  npx vorth-starter
  ```
- - for starter with examples:
+ - or for starter with examples:
  ```shell
  npx vorth-example
  ```